What Our Spring Semester Plans Include

 Classes and Coursework

-Q. How will Keene State ensure physical distancing in classrooms?
+Q. How is Keene State ensuring physical distancing in classrooms?

 A. Classrooms and labs are structured to ensure physical distancing and classes will be offered remotely and in person to provide hybrid delivery for learning.
 50 classrooms will have new technology so that half of many classes can be offered remotely.
 This means that students who are sick or are in quarantine can still keep up on their classes, remotely.
 In residence halls, occupancy has been reduced without using triples and quads.

 Health Services and Safety Precautions

-Q. Will we need to continue to wear masks, maintain physical distance and keep gatherings to 10 people or less?
+Q. Do we need to continue to wear masks, maintain physical distance and keep gatherings to 10 people or less?

 A. More than ever, with significant viral spread, we need to do these things.
 Even if a vaccine is available during the semester, we must continue our precautions.

 Q. What should students do if they have symptoms similar to those known for COVID-19 during the semester, and they need to talk with someone outside of Wellness Center hours?